-The 12 step program is popular throughout the world.
-Individuals have benefited from it for decades, and it can be a great resource in the fight against addiction.
-At Santé, 12-step meetings and addiction treatment programs set the stage for lifelong recovery and offer countless benefits to clients.
+The 12-step program is a popular addiction treatment method used throughout the world.
+Individuals have benefited from this program for decades, and it can be a great resource intervening against addiction.
+At Santé, 12-step meetings and addiction treatment programs set the stage for lifelong recovery and offer countless benefits to clients and their loved ones.

 Understanding the 12-Step Program

-In 1939, the idea for a 12 step program was introduced.
-Bill Wilson originally wrote it as a guide for Alcoholics Anonymous, although it’s possible to apply the principles to any type of substance abuse or addiction.
-Clients work their way through the 12 steps in chronological order.
+In 1939, the idea for a 12-step program was introduced by Bill Wilson.
+He originally wrote a guide for Alcoholics Anonymous, although it’s possible to apply the principles to any type of substance abuse or addiction.
+Clients work their way individually through the 12 steps in chronological order.

 There are many goals of 12-step meetings and programs.
 To start, it’s important for participants to believe in a higher power.
 While they don’t have to be religious, there’s definitely a spiritual component.
 Clients learn that they can’t and don’t control everything.

-Another objective is to get support from others.
+Another objective is to get support from others and step away from isolation.
 Addiction is a lifelong condition that those dealing with it have to constantly manage.
-Support helps clients understand the severity of the situation, and guide them away from the myth of moderation and towards sobriety.
+Support helps clients understand the severity of the situation and guides them away from the myth of moderation, towards sobriety and eventually, sustained recovery.

 Personal responsibility is another pillar of the programs.
 Participants have to accept their role in addiction.
-They also spend time making amends for their past actions when under the influence of drugs or alcohol.
+They also spend time making amends for their past actions when under the influence of alcohol or other drugs.

 Embracing Multi-Level Care